310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Ah, no. It seems like it will be bought by some company.
-But that company does not have a very good reputation.
+ah, no. it seems like it will be bought by some company. but that company does not have a very good reputation.

-So I became anxious about whether the fish would be taken care of properly or not…
+so i became anxious about whether the fish would be taken care of properly or not…

-Also, they have a business of reselling lands, so what they truly want is this land.
+also, they have a business of reselling lands, so what they truly want is this land.

-If they cannot make profit from the aquarium, then there is a chance that they will demolish it.
+if they cannot make profit from the aquarium, then there is a chance that they will demolish it.

-By doing so, they may be able to make something that will bring more revenue.
+by doing so, they may be able to make something that will bring more revenue.

-But I did not want that.
+but i did not want that.

-So I said selfish things, begging them not to sell it, please don’t…
+so i said selfish things, begging them not to sell it, please don’t…

-That is when I started to advertise for the aquarium, to keep the business going.
+that is when i started to advertise for the aquarium, to keep the business going.

-Like buying the tickets with my own money, and handing them out to people.
+like buying the tickets with my own money, and handing them out to people.
 {% endbubble %}

 {% bubble Souma %}